davidsreed/harvestcompare/README.md

 ##### hcpackage.bat

 Syntax: hcpackage packagename
-This will checkout all versions of all files associated with the packagename, including the latest version right before the package, where the packagename can just be the start of the package name to be unique.
+This will checkout all versions of all files associated with the packagename, including the latest version right before the package, where the packagename is just enough to make it unique harvest package

 For example
 hcpackage jowco-30 will checkout and create all versions with the filename format similar to hc.
 It also puts it in a subdirectory that is the name of the packagename passed in.

-### Known Issues
+### Troubleshooting

-If you receive an error showing what you node terminal is, then move the path that defines your harvest client workbench after the path that defines nodejs.
+If you receive an error showing what your node terminal is, then move the path that defines your harvest client workbench after the path that defines nodejs.